Utility-based Perturbed Gradient Descent: An Optimizer for Continual Learning: Experiments

 \section{Experiments}

-In this section, we design and perform a series of experiments to estimate the quality of our approximated weight utility and approximated feature utility.
-In addition, we evaluate weight-wise and feature-wise UPGD in mitigating catastrophic forgetting and decaying plasticity issues.
+In this section, we design and perform a series of experiments to estimate the quality of our approximated weight or feature utilities.
+In addition, we showcase the effectiveness of searching in weight or feature space.
+We then evaluate weight-wise and feature-wise UPGD in mitigating decaying plasticity and catastrophic forgetting issues using non-stationary problems based on MNIST (LeCun et al.\ 1998), EMNIST (Cohen et al.\ 2017), and CIFAR-10 (Krizhevsky 2009) datasets.

-We are interested in continual learning optimizers that have the least number of additional hyper-parameters.
-Therefore, we do not tune the variance of the noise in our UPGD or UPS.
-Moreover, we use the instantaneous approximated utility not a decaying moving average of it (e.g., by setting $\beta$ to zero in Algorithm \ref{alg:upgd-weight-global}).
-Note that by tuning such hyper-parameters, the performance can further improve.
-Tuning such hyper-parameters is problem dependent.
-Instead, we found that decaying noise according to the noise level is more useful.
-We multiply the noise sample by $\tanh(\mathcal{L}(\mathcal{W} , Z))$.
+Although UPS and UPGD can be used in principle in the offline learning setting, the focus of our paper is continual online learning.
+The performance of continual learners is evaluated using the metric in Eq.\ \ref{equ:online-metric}, where we use the average online loss for regression tasks and average online accuracy for classification tasks.

-In each of the following experiments, the range of step size used is $\{10^{0},10^{-1}, 10^{-2}, 10^{-3}, 10^{-4}, 10^{-5}\}$.
-Our criterion was to find the best step size for each method in that search space which minimizes the area under the loss curve (in regression tasks) or the accuracy curve (in classification tasks).
-We averaged the performance of each method over 30 independent runs.
-The noise type we use here is anti-correlated noise (Orvieto et al.\ 2022).
-We report the results with normal noise in Appendix \ref{appendix:additional-mnist}, \ref{appendix:additional-changingadder}, \ref{appendix:additional-permutedadder}, and \ref{appendix:additional-permutedadder}.
+In each of the following experiments, a hyperparameter search is conducted.
+Our criterion was to find the best set of hyperparameters for each method in that search space which minimizes the area under the loss curve (in regression tasks) or maximizes the area under the accuracy curve (in classification tasks).
+Unless stated otherwise, we averaged the performance of each method over $20$ independent runs.